magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 The logfile can be either a full path or file name.

-On Unix systems, it can be the keyword SYSLOG
+On Unix systems, it can be the keyword SYSLOG (it must be in all capital

 letters).